hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 Open Steam and ensure that Skyrim is uninstalled through on it.
 Otherwise, go up one step and clean it.

 Then, just install Skyrim VR from Steam.
 Install it to a library in a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads, or Program Files folder.
 It's best to create a Steam library folder near the root level of your drive like `C:\SteamLibrary`.
+For this in Steam, navigate to `steam > settings > steam library folders > click big plus button`.
+Then select the new library location when installing Skyrim VR.

 ## Start Skyrim